Wilson Chouest: Shirley Ann Soosay

 The words on the tattoos suggested where the victim may have once resided, as well as the name of someone to whom she may have been close.
 The tattoos may have also linked her to a woman named Rebecca Ochoa or Becky who had been employed at a nearby apple orchard.
 This woman was known to have been in the area for several weeks before the body of the victim was recovered.
 The victim was believed to have been twenty five to thirty five years old and at an estimated height and weight of five feet four inches and 115 pounds.
 It is also believed that she had given birth at least once.
 She wore a pink top, jeans, white shoes, and blue socks.

 In 2018, the DNA Doe Project took on her case.
 In 2020, Violet Soosay, a niece of the decedent, came across a Facebook post made by the DDP which explained the difficulty their volunteers were having in tracing an Indigenous decedent's lineage, due to a lack of ethnic data in DNA databases.
 Violet Soosay sent samples of her own DNA in for comparison.
-With the help of those samples, the victim was identified as Shirley Ann Soosay of the Samson Cree Nation in Alberta, Canada on April 2021.
+With the help of those samples, the victim was identified as Shirley Ann Soosay of the Samson Cree Nation in Alberta, Canada in April 2021.
 Soosay is believed to be one of the first Indigenous unidentified decedents identified through forensic genealogy.

 Shirley Soosay had fallen out of contact with her family in 1979.
 During her life, Soosay had been known for her love of traveling and, shortly before her disappearance, had talked of visiting a friend in Seattle.
 Following her identification, Soosay's remains were returned to her family in Alberta.